noaione/yuusha-shoukan-ln/sources/v10/chapter3.md

 Let me make it clear at this point.
 I’m angry right now.

-When this woman forcibly teleported Alice earlier…...
+When this woman forcibly teleported Alice earlier...
 I thought my blood would freeze.
 While Alice was fighting her, I felt my heart tightening up.
 Honestly, this angel is terrifying...
 I don’t know what she’s thinking and she’s so powerful that it’s impossible for me to go against her...
 However, even if